P4-TAS: P4-Based Time-Aware Shaper for Time-Sensitive Networking: Technical Background

 \figeps[0.9\columnwidth]{pdfs/mat}{Concept of \acp{MAT} in P4.}

 In a \acs{MAT}, selected packet header fields and metadata form a composite key.
 Each packet is matched in the \acs{MAT} according to the selected key fields.
+Key fields can have different matching types such as exact, ternary (wildcard bitmask), or range (interval matching).
 On a match in the table, an associated action is executed which can manipulate packet data or make a forwarding decision.
 The data plane defines the structure of a \ac{MAT}, i.e., the key fields, and the actions.
 However, the content of these \acp{MAT} is filled by the control plane.
 Further, registers are a commonly used feature in P4 that allow for stateful processing of packets.

 P4 control blocks support logical and simple arithmetic expressions but do not support loops to maintain line rate processing.
 To enable iterative algorithms, packets can be recirculated.
-Modified headers from the first pass are available in the second.
+After a recirculation, modified headers from the first pass are available in the second.
 Recirculation introduces delay and requires dedicated ports.
 Architectures like the \ac{TNA} offer internal recirculation ports, or can provision physical ports for recirculation.